Anti-Bribery for Sales · Module 2 of 2

 That's the course.

-Two modules, two angles on the same regulation.
-Module 1 was hospitality coming at you.
-Module 2 was hospitality going out.
-The s.1 test is the same in both directions: value, timing, recipient role.
-Take the module quiz above to record your completion and download your certificate.
+Two angles on the same regulation.
+M1 was hospitality coming at you.
+M2 was hospitality going out.
+Same s.1 test: value, timing, recipient role.